Diogenesoftoronto/flashnerds/planning/PLAN.md

     1. Given that I am logged in, when I view the page, then I should see a random flashcard.
     1. Given that I see a flashcard, when I reveal the card, I should see the back of the card.
     1. Given that I see the back of the card, when I arro the card, I should see the next card.
-    1. Given that I see a flashcard, when I click add, I should have that card added to my collection.
+    1. Given that I see a flashcard, when I click add, I should have that card added to my deck.
-    1. Given that I see a flashcard, when I click remove, I should have that card removed from my collection.
+    1. Given that I see a flashcard, when I click remove, I should have that card removed from my deck.
     1. Given that I see a flashcard, when I click like, I should have that card liked.
     1. Given that I see a flashcard, when I click comments, then I should see the comments on the card.
         1. Given that I see the comments on the card, when I click click comment, then I should see a comment form.